 The harvest is in full swing or has been finished a little bit earlier in the season.
 The wine is fermenting in the cellars.
 People are busy preparing for the finishing touches.

 This wine tour will have a mix of visits to the big and famous champagne “houses”, that blend wines from different growers, and visits at small independent growers that only make wine from their own vineyards.

 Most well-known champagne brands come from a handful of very large wineries (houses).
 We will primarily focus on smaller, more exclusive and quality oriented producers on this trip.
 Some may be familiar to you as boutique wineries and some that you have perhaps never heard of although they make outstanding wines.
 Another “secret” of champagne to bring home with you and share with your friends!

 Most of our lunches, if not all, will be together with the growers.
 This will give you excellent opportunities to explore how best to match champagne with food and how an all-champagne meal works (you will have several).

 The most famous champagnes come from the three districts surrounding Epernay and Reims: Vallée de la Marne, Montagne de Reims and Côte des Blancs.
 You will get to know them all.

-We meet the first evening Reims, located 95 miles straight east of Paris.
-In the city you can find some of the famous houses, such as Pommery with its Tudor-style mansion-winery, Taittinger, Veuve-Clicquot, Ruinart, Krug, Roederer and Mumm, just to mention a few.
+Throughout the tour we will be staying in Reims, located 95 miles (150 km) straight east of Paris.
+In the city, you can find some of the famous houses, such as Pommery with its Tudor-style mansion-winery, Taittinger, Veuve-Clicquot, Ruinart, Krug, Roederer and Mumm, just to mention a few.